QubesOS/qubes-doc/installing/upgrade/upgrade-to-r3.2.md

 Upgrading Qubes R3.1 to R3.2
 ======================================

-**Caution: The procedure to upgrade from R3.1 to R3.2 is experimental!**

 **Before attempting either an in-place upgrade or a clean installation, we strongly recommend that users [back up their systems](/doc/backup-restore/).**